unilight/seq2seq-vc/egs/arctic/vc2/README.md

 The modified FastSpeech based VC model

-This recipe attepts to implement the paper: Non-autoregressive sequence-to-sequence voice conversion. https://arxiv.org/abs/2104.06793.
+This recipe attempts to implement the paper: "Non-autoregressive sequence-to-sequence voice conversion". https://arxiv.org/abs/2104.06793.

 ### Difference from the original paper